 Assistant Superintendent for Business & Finance and Chief Financial Officer

-As Assistant Superintendent for Business & Finance and CFO, Phyllis Geans is responsible for fiscal management, compliance with federal and state policies, and supervision of a staff devoted to managing various operations (i.e., Transportation, Technology and Child Nutrition) at the school district.
-Phyllis was Budget Director at Lamar University prior to joining the PAISD team.
-She retired from Entergy Texas in December 2004 as the Business & Operations Manager reporting to the CEO Joe Domino.
-Phyllis worked for Entergy over 26 years.
+As Assistant Superintendent for Business & Finance and CFO, Phyllis Geans is responsible for fiscal management, compliance with federal and state policies, and supervision of a staff devoted to managing various operations (i.e., Business Office, Transportation, Technology and Child Nutrition) at the school district.
+Ms. Geans held the position of Budget Director for Lamar University prior to joining the PAISD team.
+She retired from Entergy Texas in December 2004 as the Business & Operations Manager reporting to CEO Joe Domino.
+She enjoyed a 26-year career at Entergy.

 Assistant Superintendent for Curriculum and Instruction - Secondary

-Dr. Melvin Getwood is a native of Port Arthur, Texas and a graduate of the now defunct Port Arthur Abraham Lincoln High School.
-Dr. Getwood earned his Bachelor of Science Degree in Political Science and History from the University of North Texas (formerly known as North Texas State University) in Denton, Texas.
-He earned the Master of Education in Administration from Prairie View A&M University in Prairie View, Texas.
-Dr. Getwood earned the Doctorate in Educational Leadership from Lamar University in Beaumont, Texas.
+Port Arthur native Dr. Melvin Getwood is a graduate of Lincoln High School.
+The Assistant Superintendent earned his Bachelor of Science Degree in Political Science and History from the University of North Texas (formerly North Texas State University) in Denton, Texas.
+He earned his Master of Education in Administration from Prairie View A&M University in Prairie View, Texas.
+Getwood earned a Doctorate in Educational Leadership from Lamar University in Beaumont, Texas.
 In addition to his certification as a superintendent, he is also certified as a teacher and principal.

 Chief Education Reform Academic Officer